dirac-institute/sorcha/docs/inputs.rst

    St500003a 6.67 1.72 0.48 -0.11 -0.12 -0.12 0.15 0.16 0.12 0.20 0.15 0.19
    St500004a 10.2 1.90 0.58 -0.21 -0.30 -0.39 0.15 0.15 0.16 0.15 0.14 0.16

 Rubin Observatory will survey the sky in six broadband (optical filters), *u, g, r, i, z,* and *y* .
-In the physical parameters file, you will specify the object's absolute magnitude in the main filter (as specified in the :ref:`configuration file<configs>` (sually this is g or r band) and then provide the synthetic planetesimal's color in other filters relative to the main filter.
+In the physical parameters file, you will specify the object's absolute magnitude in the main filter as specified in the :ref:`configuration file<configs>` (usually this is g or r band) and then provide the synthetic planetesimal's color in other filters relative to the main filter.

 Required Physical Parameters File Columns and Format